jchris/node-telehash/README.md

 # Overview

-Note: The code is forked from: https://github.com/quartzjer/node-telehash and has a few minor implementation differences with the API.
+Note: The code is forked from https://github.com/quartzjer/node-telehash and has a few minor implementation differences with the API.
 Everything works but it is not production ready.

-This module presents a simple high-level API for using TeleHash, currently it has only two basic functions, *listen* and *connect*, which are used to build a higher level channels module.
+This module presents a simple high-level API for using TeleHash, currently it has only two basic functions, *listen* and *connect*, which are used to build a higher level *channels* module.

 ## Listen

     var telehash = require("./telehash");
     telehash.seed( function(err){
       telehash.listen({id:"ECHO-SRV"}, function(switch,telex){
         console.log("MESSAGE:",telex.message);
       });
     }